Professional AssociationsProfessional Associations: ACM | ACM SIGHPC | IEEE | IPSJ

 more informationMore information: DBLP | ScaleGraph | Japanese | Graph500

 Dr. Toyo (Toyotaro) Suzumura is a research scientist and manager of graph computing department in the IBM Research Division, at the Thomas J. Watson Research Center in Yorktown Heights, New York.
 He also served as a visiting full professor at Barcelona Supercomputing Center in Spain as well as a visiting researcher at the University of Tokyo in Japan.
 In 2017 he serves a program committee chair of the largest big data conference, IEEE BigData 2017.
-He has been leading the team of winning the world championship in supercomputing competition called Graph500.
+He and his team has kept winning the world championship in supercomputing competition called Graph500 seven times since 2014.

 He holds his Ph.D. in Computer Science from Tokyo Institute of Technology.
 His Ph.D. thesis focused on Grid computing and large-scale distributed computing systems.
-His current research topics include large-scale graph analytics, deep learning, big data processing middlewares, supercomputing / high-performance computing, and microscopic simulation platforms on top of parallel and distributed computing environments - now shifted to artificial intelligence research.
+His current research topics include large-scale graph analytics, deep learning, big data processing middlewares, supercomputing / high-performance computing, and microscopic simulation platforms on top of parallel and distributed computing environments.
 He has been leading commercial projects with financial institutes to provide production-ready AI systems to detect financial frauds over millions of financial transactions.